-• DBF_CHAR, DBF_UCHAR, DBF_SHORT, DBF_USHORT, DBF_LONG, DBF_ULONG A string that represents a valid integer.
-The standard C conventions are applied, i.e. a leading 0 means the
+- DBF_CHAR, DBF_UCHAR, DBF_SHORT, DBF_USHORT, DBF_LONG, DBF_ULONG A string that represents a valid integer.
+The standard C conventions are applied, i.e. a leading 0 means the value is given in octal and a leading 0x means that value is given in hex. - DBF_FLOAT, DBF_DOUBLE

-• DBF_FLOAT, DBF_DOUBLE